tianyiniu/RotBench/README.md

 ## VLLM Servers

 We evaluate Llama-3.2-11B-Vision (meta-llama/Llama-3.2-11B-Vision) and Qwen2.5-VL-7B-Instruct (Qwen/Qwen2.5-VL-7B-Instruct) on RotBench.
-We also use Qwen--8B (Qwen/Qwen3-8B) to evalute all model responses.
+We also use Qwen--8B (Qwen/Qwen3-8B) to evalute chain-of-thought model responses.
 Our code assumes access to these models through the following ports on localhost:

 | Model         | Port  |
 |---------------|-------|